mooz/js2-mode/README.md

 and indenting of JSX syntax.
 Try it out!

 Until [#527](https://github.com/mooz/js2-mode/issues/527) is
-addressed, linting is likely to fail after JSX code.
+addressed, linting of JSX code is likely to fail.
 If that bothers you, you may elect to disable linting:

 ```lisp
 (setq js2-mode-show-parse-errors nil)